WallStSmart

 What is TAP-A's fair value?

-Standard DCF is unreliable for TAP-A due to its current profitability profile.
-Revenue-based approaches such as EV/Sales or historical P/S percentile are more informative for this stock.
+A standard DCF is unreliable for TAP-A given its current profitability profile.
+Revenue-based approaches like EV/Sales or the historical P/S percentile are more informative for this stock.

 What P/E ratio does TAP-A trade at?

-TAP-A does not have a meaningful P/E ratio at this time, typically a sign of unprofitability or an ongoing earnings transition.
+TAP-A does not have a meaningful P/E right now, usually a sign of unprofitability or an earnings transition.
+For unprofitable growth names, price-to-sales is the more useful gauge.

 Is TAP-A a buy based on valuation?